devsecopsgirl/internship-appsecco/docs/github-action.md

 ### Viewing workflow results

-1. Under repository name, click Actions.
+1. Under repository name, click `Actions`.
-2. In the left sidebar, click the workflow to see.
+2. In the left sidebar, click the `workflow` to see.
 3. From the list of workflow runs, click the name of the run to see.
 4. In the left sidebar, click the Lint code base job.
-5. Expand the Run Super-Linter step to view the results.
+5. Expand the Run `sast-scan` step to view the results.